omondi8399/KANAIRO-NFT-Marketplace/README.md

 KANAIRO is an NFT Marketplace that allows users to sell and  buy arts(NFTs) online.

-For listing an NFT, the seler is supposed to:
+For listing an NFT, the seller is supposed to:
-- Create a account by connect the mettamask Wallet
+- Create an account by connecting their MetaMask Wallet
-- Pay the listing fee
+- List the NFT which automatically their listing fee

 For buy an NFT, the buyer is supposed:
-- Create a account by connect the mettamask Wallet
+- Create an account by connecting their MetaMask Wallet
-- Pushache the NFT of choice if they have enough funds in their wallet
+- Purschase the NFT of choice if they have enough funds in their wallet

 ## For contributions, follow the following steps
-1. Start the project help me grow
+1. Star the project help me grow
-2. Fork the project or Clone the repository
+2. Fork the repository or Clone it by runnig the command below
 ```bash
 git clone https://github.com/omondi8399/KANAIRO-NFT-Marketplace.git
 ```